 River Source was started in 1997 by Rich Schrader to initiate watershed resilience projects with significant public participation for long-term and community-based stewardship as an outgrowth of his learning at University of New Mexico’s Community and Regional Planning Program.
-Initially a sole proprietorship, in 2004 River Source became a mission-driven S-corporation with two shareholders, Carol and Rich Schrader, that is supported by The Bosque School, a 501c3 private school located in Albuquerque which serves as fiscal agent pass through.
+Initially a sole proprietorship, in 2004 River Source became a mission-driven S-corporation that has been supported by a long-term fiscal sponsor that is a 501c3 non-profit educational organization.
 Rich has designed and implemented restoration projects and set-up ecological monitoring with private and public landowners on well over 100 sites throughout New Mexico.

 Climate disruption presents a tangible threat to communities across the world in terms of food insecurity, natural disasters, loss of traditional ways of life and habitat fragmentation.
 Increasingly variable rainfall patterns are affecting the supply of fresh water, as we see streamflows averages decreasing in the Rio Grande River.
 In Santa Fe where River Source is based, people, government agencies and entrepreneurs are scrambling to find strategies to increase watershed resilience.
 River Source provides education, research, and community services to build capacity and then retreat to a supportive role for community-based “green teams”.